Skip to main content

 The Complete Guide to Social Media for Service Businesses: How to Build Trust and Stay Visible in 2025

 Your website is the foundation of your online presence.
 Your Google Business Profile makes you visible in local search.
 But social media?
-That's where you stay top of mind between jobs and build the kind of trust that turns strangers into customers.
+That's where you stay top of mind between jobs and build the kind of trust that turns strangers into paying customers.

 As we covered in The 3 Pillars Every Service Business Needs to Get Found Online, social media is one of the three pillars that support your business growth—working alongside your GBP and local backlinks to drive traffic and credibility back to your website.